kit-ipe/SoCks/README.md

 ### ZynqMP_AMD_PetaLinux_RAMFS_Builder

 This builder is designed to build a Petalinux RAM file system with yocto.
-Furthermore, it allows to modify the base root file system by adding files built by other blocks like Kernel modules, device tree overlays and FPGA bitstreams.
+Furthermore, it allows to modify the base file system by adding files built by other blocks like Kernel modules.
 This builder is a slightly adapted version of the `ZynqMP_AMD_PetaLinux_RootFS_Builder`.
 Visit the section of `ZynqMP_AMD_PetaLinux_RootFS_Builder` for details on how to use this builder.

 ### ZynqMP_AMD_PetaLinux_RootFS_Builder

 This builder is designed to build a Petalinux root file system with yocto.
-Furthermore, it allows to modify the base root file system by adding files built by other blocks like Kernel modules, device tree overlays and FPGA bitstreams.
+Furthermore, it allows to modify the base file system by adding files built by other blocks like Kernel modules.

 #### Block Configuration